rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/_index.md

 ---
 title: Installing Rancher in an Air Gapped Environment
-weight: 2
+weight: 3
 aliases:
   - /rancher/v2.x/en/installation/air-gap-installation/
   - /rancher/v2.x/en/installation/air-gap-high-availability/
   - /rancher/v2.x/en/installation/air-gap-single-node/
 ---

 This section is about installations of Rancher server in an air gapped environment.
 An air gapped environment could be where Rancher server will be installed offline, behind a firewall, or behind a proxy.

-Throughout the installations instructions, there will be _tabs_ for either a high availability installation or a single node installation.
+Throughout the installations instructions, there will be _tabs_ for either a high availability Kubernetes installation or a single-node Docker installation.

 ### Air Gapped High Availability (HA) Installations